maxludden/supergene-v2/books/book01/md/chapter-0054.md

 "A mutant beast soul.
 Are you still not interested?" asked Fang Jingqi slowly.

-" A mutant beast soul!"
+"A mutant beast soul!"
 Han Sen looked at him, slightly surprised.
 He immediately understood why Fang Jingqi had mentioned Fist Guy.

 Fang Jingqi looked at Han Sen with faint smile, "Let’s go to the combat pit and have a fight.
 Regardless of the outcome, I will let Fist Guy give you a mutant beast soul.
 Sen, what do you think about this gift?"